LeonardoCosano/MD365Collector/readme.md

 ## 🧩 Features

 ### ✅ Current features
-- Collection of **Audit Logs** from Microsoft Office 365.
+- Collection of default Microsoft Office 365 **Audit Logs** based on timestamp and username.
+See function GetAuditLogs.
+- Generation of a custom parsed AuditLogs file which eases analysis of Microsoft Office 365 **Audit Logs**.
+See function GetExpandedAuditLogsFile.
+- Generation of AuditLogs statistics.
+See function GetAuditLogActivities.

 ### 🔜 Upcoming features
 - Advanced Audit Log collection.
-- Audit Log parsing and processing.
 - Collection of **Cloud App Activity Logs**.
 - Parsing of Cloud App Activity logs.
 - Generation of statistics and reports for both log types.